nicolasSouza2504/tads-work/README.md

 # tads-work

-This project will englobe the activities that i do in my college in the first semester of the year 2023.
+This project will englobe the activities that I did in my college in the first semester of the year 2023.